-Colorado Man Busted in Petrified Forest National Park With Wood Fossils and Pot
+A Colorado resident was arrested in Arizona's Petrified Forest National Park

 Brad Traver, park superintendent, says theft of the national palaeoxylogical treasure is the largest law-enforcement problem at the park, but that these days, "We try not to make a big deal of it."